-Part of the FEF core business strategy is to accelerate the adoption of FCEVs and to maximize the potential environmental benefits simultaneously through a conscientious approach to the fuel supply chain, the operation of hydrogen station projects, and throughout the hydrogen station development and construction process for the hydrogen station in Campbell, CA.
+Part of the FEF core business strategy is to accelerate the adoption of FCEVs and maximize their potential environmental benefits.
+FEF plans on simultaneously executing this strategy through a conscientious approach to the fuel supply chain, the operation of hydrogen station projects, and throughout the hydrogen station development and construction process for the hydrogen station in Concord, CA.